pranjaldatta/quick-serve/README.md

 # quickserve

-Quickly build inference engines from jupyter notebooks and deploy on web and edge in 3 lines of code
+Quickly build inference engines from jupyter notebooks and deploy on web and edge in 3 lines of code.

+**[Under development]**

 ## Notes regarding getting started